This page contains affiliate links. Please read our disclosure for more info.

 54) The Now Habit – This book helped us become more productive by overcoming procrastination so that we have time for work and exploration.
 I love the idea of scheduling guilt-free play.

-55) Hammocks and Hard Drives: The Tech Guide for Digital Nomads – For all your questions about the technical aspects of being a digital nomad including choosing gear, setting up a robust backup system, security, useful apps, and more.
+55) Hammocks and Hard Drives: The Tech Guide for Digital Nomads (update: no longer available)- For all your questions about the technical aspects of being a digital nomad including choosing gear, setting up a robust backup system, security, useful apps, and more.
 The section on improving a WiFi connection is gold.

 56) Break Free: The Ultimate Guide to Housesitting – Housesitting has become very competitive so to stand the best chance read this book for everything you need to know including creating the best profile and application letter.